Have you ever wondered why to learn not so popular or uncommon languages? What are the reasons to study less taught foreign tongues?

 For example, the Spanish term for water is ‘agua,’ which originates from the Latin word ‘aqua.’

-Thus, it becomes easier for you when you took classes in Spanish, thanks to the Latin knowledge of Latin.
+Thus, it becomes easier for you when you take classes in Spanish, thanks to the Latin knowledge of Latin.

 The same also goes for people taking courses in Italian or Portuguese.